Is Chaga Tea Dangerous, Should You Give it To Kids?

 The Benefit Of Education

-We now document the benefits of consuming chaga for everyday health and strengthening immunity due to the research on Beta Glucans.
+We now document the benefits of drinking chaga tea of consuming chaga for everyday health and strengthening immunity due to the research on Beta Glucans.
 Do some research on chaga, and see for yourself.
 The reasons why we must empower ourselves to self-educate are very real.
 Education allows us to be aware of and take heed of any medical facts involving our health.
 Preparing with correct information gives us an advantage over those who do not.
 Live well.

 Is Chaga Tea Safe During Pregnancy?